okta/odyssey/packages/docs/icons.md

 <Visual variant="positive">
   <button class="ods-button is-ods-button-danger">
     <OdsIcon icon="delete" />
-    Delete policy
+    Abort mission
   </button>
 </Visual>

 <Description>

-As an example, if you have a “Delete policy” button, do not colorize the delete button or trashcan icon with Green 400.
+As an example, if you have a “Abort mission” button, do not colorize the delete button or trashcan icon with Green 400.

 </Description>

 <Visual variant="negative">
   <button class="ods-button is-ods-button-secondary">
     <OdsIcon icon="delete" class="is-sample-color-green" />
-    Delete policy
+    Abort mission
   </button>
 </Visual>